kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/Elizabeth_WS.jpg)

-- @ElizabethScrase

 Elizabeth Waterman-Scrase is a writer, historian, and experimental surrealist.
 She has spent almost 30 years rummaging about in museums and castles across the UK and Europe researching the human story, following the footsteps of our collective history.
 Elizabeth has taught history across Europe, built siege engines, cannons, and been shot with an arrow (it was believed to be an accident).
 As of 2016, Elizabeth has been studying at Canterbury Christ Church University, completing her BA (Hons) in Creative and Professional Writing.
 Elizabeth is now onto her Masters in Creative Writing and heading towards the study of a Ph.D.
+Twitter: @ElizabethScrase

 ## Martin Watts

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/b84e8e80-b9c9-42c1-9d0c-c215df81f997)

-- email: martin.watts@canterbury.ac.uk

 Dr Martin Watts is Senior Lecturer and Principal Research Fellow in Modern History at Canterbury Christ Church University.
 His research interests include the industrial revolution, welfare and the state, the two world wars and naval history.
 Martin has written courses covering the effect of the industrial revolution and the world wars upon society in Kent, with an emphasis on the strategic importance of the county to the defence of the United Kingdom.